 Online Entry Form

-Open to English language writers of all ages living in the United States (non-citizens welcome) or U.S. citizens living overseas
+Open to English language writers of all ages living anywhere in the world.

 - Bio: 125 words or less.

 - Headshot: jpg or jpeg only, min.
 250 KB max 2 MB

 - Poems: separate .doc or .docx files for each poem submitted (editable .pdf files okay)

 - Cover Letter or on-line submission form giving contacts: Name, Poem(s) submitted, email, physical address, town, zip, and phone number

 - up to the first six letters of the poets last name with the first letter capitalized